6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 Use Visual Supports

-Most autistic children are visual learners.
-Through visual aids like drawings, videos, and charts, kids can learn about the body’s stress reaction and accompanying relaxation techniques to counter anxiety.
+Most people with autism are visual learners.
+Through visual aids like drawings, videos, and charts, children can learn about the body’s stress reaction and accompanying relaxation techniques to counter anxiety.

 Avoid Abstract Terms